javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 # Classes

-The "class" construct allows to define prototype-based classes with a clean, nice-looking syntax.
-It also introduces new great features, useful for object-oriented programming.
+The "class" construct allows one to define prototype-based classes with a clean, nice-looking syntax.
+It also introduces great new features which are useful for object-oriented programming.

 ## The "class" syntax